Shortcuts

 Note

-The torchrl.collectors.utils.split_trajectories function can be used to slice adjacent trajectories.
-It relies on a "traj_ids" entry in the input tensordict, or to the junction of "done" and "truncated" key if the "traj_ids" is missing.
+The split_trajectories() function can be used to slice adjacent trajectories.
+It relies on a "traj_ids" entry in the input tensordict, or on the junction of "done" and "truncated" if "traj_ids" is missing.
+The function emits an [N_traj, T_max] zero-padded tensordict + mask; for new code prefer the contiguous 1-D layout and SliceSampler instead — see Data layout: contiguous trajectories.

 Note